jetbrains-academy/data-visualization-course/3_1_histograms_seaborn/1_theory/1_displot/task.md

 ## Theory

-In Seaborn distributions can be visualized with the [ `displot`](https://seaborn.pydata.org/generated/seaborn.displot.html) function.
-Similar to [`catplot`](https://seaborn.pydata.org/generated/seaborn.catplot.html) it accepts a special argument, `kind`, which defines the type of distribution to be built.
-By default, `kind="hist"` and the function builds histogram, which we are planning to focus on in this module.
+In Seaborn, distributions can be visualized using the [ `displot`](https://seaborn.pydata.org/generated/seaborn.displot.html) function.
+Similar to [`catplot`](https://seaborn.pydata.org/generated/seaborn.catplot.html), it accepts a special argument, `kind`, which defines the type of distribution to be built.
+By default, `kind="hist"`, and the function creates a histogram, which we will focus on in this module.

 Like other Seaborn functions, `displot` accepts three main arguments: `data`, `x`, and `y`.
 We described them in detail in the